Graptemys: Longevity

 Complete and accurate longevity records for map turtles are lacking.
 A review of zoo records published in 1992 identified the maximum period of time that many species of Graptemys lived in captivity in North American zoos, ranging from eight to 35 years, including: Barbour's map turtle (G. barbouri) 31 years 8 months; false map turtle (G. pseudogeographica ssp.)
 32 years and 6 months; Mississippi map turtle (G. pseudogeographica kohnii) 35 years 5 months.
-However, it is important to note that in every example these records involve turtles that were acquired by the zoos as adults from the wild, or of unknown origins and of undetermined ages.
+However, these records involve turtles that were acquired by the zoos as adults from the wild, or of unknown origins and of undetermined ages.
 Therefore the records only reflect the period of time that an individual turtle was maintained at the institutions before it died, not the full lifespan of the individual.
 Subsequently, the longevity of two female Barbour's Map Turtles (G. barbouri) of unknown ages and origin at the Columbus Zoo were reported at 37 and 43 years.
 Herpetologist Carl Ernst noted northern map turtles (G. geographica) and Alabama map turtles (G. pulchra) likely live well over 20 years in the wild, and ringed map turtles (G. oculifera) are known to live at least 30 years in the wild.
 Based on records of other turtles in the Emydidae family, it is likely Graptemys longevity exceeds these records significantly, perhaps by decades.